-(b) The Company may employ any other carrier, warehouseman, customs broker or other subcontractor to fulfil the Contract.
-Any such carrier, warehouseman, customs broker or other subcontractor shall be entitled to sub-contract and these Conditions shall apply to such carriers on like terms.
+(b) The Company may employ any other carrier or warehouseman to fulfil the Contract.
+Any such carrier shall be entitled to sub-contract and these Conditions shall apply to such carriers on like terms.

-(v) any goods which require temperature controlled transport,
+(iv) any goods which require temperature controlled transport;

-unless the Director of Sales & CRM or an Executive Director of the Company has notified the Customer in writing that they are accepted and, unless such notice has been given in writing, the Company shall have no liability whatsoever, including losses arising from negligent acts of the Company, in respect of them.
+unless an Executive Director of the Company has notified the Customer in writing that they are accepted and, unless such notice has been given in writing, the Company shall have no liability whatsoever, including losses arising from negligent acts of the Company, in respect of them.

-(c) The Company may impose additional restrictions or require additional documentation or Consignment Data depending upon destination of delivery and the service being provided.
+(b) The Company may impose additional restrictions depending upon destination of delivery and the service being provided.
 The Customer acknowledges that regulatory and custom clearances may be required for certain goods, which may extend the transit time and may delay delivery.
-Further details regarding service requirements or restrictions are available upon request.

-(d) The Company reserves the right to inspect, reject or destroy Consignments at its reasonable discretion, including for reasons of security or safety, and shall have no liability whatsoever, including losses arising from such inspection, rejection or destruction and the Customer may be charged for any costs incurred by the Company in connection with the destruction of any such Consignments.
+(c) The Company reserves the right to reject or destroy Consignments at its reasonable discretion, including for reasons of security or safety and shall have no liability whatsoever, including losses arising from such rejection or destruction.

 (d) The Customer acknowledges that the Company may inspect the Consignment by X ray pursuant to applicable laws and regulations.
 The Customer waives any claim against the Company for any damage and/or delay resulting from such inspection.